-My smoke alarm is chirping.
 As a Firefighter I continually respond to calls where there is no immediate emergency just chirping smoke alarms.
-I am also asked regularly by friends and neighbors about beeping smoke alarms.
+I am also asked regularly by friends, “Why is my smoke alarm chirping?”
 So with all these questions about beeping smoke alarms I decided to write a short blog to answer these questions.

 If your smoke alarm is beeping just once every couple of minutes this usually means a low battery.
 Even if your smoke alarms are hardwired they still have batteries.
 Find the smoke alarm that is beeping and put a new battery in it.
 If they are all going off you can find the smoke alarm that first tripped by looking at your smoke alarms.
 The smoke alarm that is flashing RED is the smoke alarm that initiated the alarm.
 If your smoke alarm is beeping 3 times in a row followed by a short pause repeated, this means there could be smoke in the house.
 Remember that just because your smoke alarm is beeping 3 times in a row doesn’t mean there is necessarily smoke in your house.
 I have seen smoke alarms go off because of dust, cobwebs, and even steam from a shower.